Natabou leads Florida International against Sam Houston after 24-point game

 BOTTOM LINE: Florida International visits Sam Houston after Isnelle Natabou scored 24 points in Florida International’s 65-64 win against the Kennesaw State Owls.

-The Bearkats are 7-3 in home games.
-Sam Houston has a 0-1 record in one-possession games.
+The Bearkats have gone 7-3 in home games.
+Sam Houston is seventh in the CUSA scoring 63.5 points while shooting 37.4% from the field.

+The Panthers have gone 5-4 against CUSA opponents.
+Florida International ranks fifth in the CUSA shooting 30.8% from 3-point range.

 Sam Houston is shooting 37.4% from the field this season, 5.1 percentage points lower than the 42.5% Florida International allows to opponents.
-Florida International averages 4.9 made 3-pointers per game this season, 1.2 more made shots on average than the 3.7 per game Sam Houston allows.
+Florida International has shot at a 45.7% rate from the field this season, 1.0 percentage point higher than the 44.7% shooting opponents of Sam Houston have averaged.

-The Bearkats and Panthers square off Thursday for the first time in CUSA play this season.

-TOP PERFORMERS: Deborah Ogayemi is averaging 11.6 points, 7.9 rebounds and 2.7 steals for the Bearkats.
+TOP PERFORMERS: Deborah Ogayemi is shooting 47.7% and averaging 11.6 points for the Bearkats.
 Nyla Inmon is averaging 9.8 points over the last 10 games.

-Parris Atkins is averaging 14.4 points, 5.2 rebounds and 2.3 steals for the Panthers.
-Natabou is averaging 14.5 points over the last 10 games.
+Lucia Fleta Robles is averaging 7.2 points for the Panthers.
+Natabou is averaging 14.5 points and 7.7 rebounds while shooting 69.3% over the past 10 games.

 LAST 10 GAMES: Bearkats: 3-7, averaging 59.3 points, 29.6 rebounds, 12.3 assists, 11.0 steals and 1.0 block per game while shooting 35.8% from the field.
 Their opponents have averaged 68.7 points per game.